cPanel Server Recommended Setup

 You can also update manually through the addon's “Update” feature.

-Tick this box if you want the addon to change the MX records for your domains.
-This option uses the Primary/Secondary/Tertiary MX records to provision the DNS for a new domain, or when you are executing Bulk Protect.
+This option uses the Primary/Secondary/Tertiary MX records set here to provision the DNS for a new domain, or when you are executing Bulk Protect.

 This function will work only if your account has an email address attached in cPanel.